 On Using Headphones

-- Road safety Do not use headphones while driving, cycling, or operating any motorized vehicle.
-It may create a traffic hazard and is illegal in some areas.
-It can also be potentially dangerous to play loud music while walking, especially at pedestrian crossings. - □ Preventing hearing damage Avoid using headphones at high volume.
+Preventing hearing damage - Avoid using headphones at high volume.
 Hearing experts advise against continuous, loud and extended play.
 If you experience a ringing in your ears, reduce the volume or discontinue use.

 On Handling Memory Stick Media